-The beginning starts off with the purl stitch so make sure your yarn is in the front of your work.
+1. The beginning starts off with the purl stitch so make sure your yarn is in the front of your work.

 With your right needle insert it into the first loop on the left needle just like purling.

-Bring yarn around right needle counterclockwise, snug it up a bit.
+2. Bring yarn around right needle counterclockwise, snug it up a bit.

-DO NOT drop the loop (stitch) from your left needle.
+4. Do not drop the loop (stitch) from your left needle.
 You will now work into the back of that loop to create a purlwise increase.

-This is tricky and I tried very hard to make the picture as clear as possible so that you can understand.
+This is the tricky part and I tried very hard to make the picture as clear as possible so that you can understand.
 Make sure your working yarn is still in the front of your work.

-In this picture I moved my left needle around because you have to insert the right needle in the stitch on the left needle from the outside.
+5. In this picture I moved my left needle around because you have to insert the right needle in the stitch on the left needle from the outside.

 See how I am doing it in the picture?
-I know this is tricky but you can do it!
+I know this is tricky but you can do it.

-See how in this photo (below) the stitch is twisted?
+6. See how in this photo on the left the stitch is twisted?
 Don't worry its supposed to be like that.
 Bring working yarn around right needle counterclockwise.

-Bring your right needle with the yarn wrapped around it through back of stitch on left needle.
+7. Bring your right needle with the yarn wrapped around it through back of stitch on left needle.
 See how my right needle is going through the stitch kind of backwards on the left needle?
 Just keep bringing the needle through.

-There you go.
+8. There you go.
 You can now drop the loop from the left needle.

-There it is.
+9. There it is.
 The right needle has your new purl increase stitch

 Increasing stitches isn't so difficult is it?
 Now you know how to do basic knitting increases and purl increases.